-- Room Types: Standard Rooms • Deluxe Rooms (with air-con) • Deluxe Rooms (with fan) • Deluxe Suites • Deluxe Family Rooms
+- Room Types: Standard Room • Deluxe Room (with air-con) • Deluxe Room (with fan) • Deluxe Suite • Deluxe Family Room • List of all Rooms

 - Smoking Rooms: No smoking in the rooms but permitted elsewhere on the grounds.

-- Best Room: Deluxe Suites are the most spacious and feature an extended terrace and nicer Balinese décor.
+- Best Room: Deluxe Suites are the most spacious and feature extended terraces and nicer Balinese décor.

-- For Families: Deluxe Suites can fit in an extra single bed.
+- For Families: Deluxe Suites can fit in extra single beds.
 The spacious and twin-level Deluxe Family Rooms which can accommodate 5 are better.

 Three Brothers Bungalows – Local Transport

 - Walking & Cycling: Walkable to everything that Legian and Kuta have to offer.

 - Public Transport: In lieu of any public transport, the Kura-Kura Bus company links Kuta with Ubud and the rest of southern Bali, but schedules are convoluted and routes confusing.

 - Cars, Motorbikes, & Taxis: To go anywhere within southern Bali, hire metered taxis which are abundant, cheap, and comfortable.
 For longer distances, organize a chartered car with driver (for a negotiable fare).
 Drivers hang about street corners, but it’s best to organize through the hotel.
 Driving a car is not recommended anywhere in Bali and renting one in Kuta/Legian is madness.
 Motorbikes are easy to rent and useful for getting around the backstreets of Kuta and Legian, but not so elsewhere in southern Bali.